Get Started, Part 5: StacksEstimated reading time: 9 minutes

 single service stack running on a single host, which is not usually what takes

 place in production.
-Here, you’re going to take what you’ve learned and make
+Here, you will take what you’ve learned, make

 multiple services relate to each other, and run them on multiple machines.